digiaonline/yii-audit/README.md

 yii-audit
 =========

-Extension that collect audit data for the Yii PHP framework.
+Extension for collecting active records audit data for the Yii PHP framework.